Treeniks/bachelor-thesis-isabelle-vscode/chapters/02-background.typ

   // placement: auto,
 ) <lsp-init>

-What's important for us is that during this back and forth, within the `initialize` request and response, the client and server send each other their capabilities.
+What's important for us is that during this stage, within the `initialize` request and response, the client and server send each other their capabilities.
 These capabilities describe which features of the LSP the client or server actually supports.
 For example, not every server supports completions, and even if it does, there is further information needed, like which characters should automatically request completions.
-By exchanging the capabilities this early on, the client and server can exclude certain parts of messages or even skip sending some entirely, preventing expensive JSON Serialization and Deserialization for messages that the other party cannot deal with anyway.
+By exchanging the capabilities this early on, the client and server can exclude certain parts of messages or even skip sending some entirely, preventing expensive JSON Serialization and Deserialization for messages that the other party cannot handle anyway.

 === Isabelle Language Server

 While the LSP defines most methods required for typical language server use cases, specific language servers may also extend the basic protocol by their own methods.
 In such cases, the corresponding client will need to define extra handlers for these new methods.

 Since the standard Language Server Protocol is designed for normal programming languages in mind, it defines little for other types of languages, particularly theorem provers @lsp-spec-extension, and is thus insufficient for Isabelle's needs.
 For example, in order to keep the _Output_ and _State_ panels updated, the server needs to know the current location of the caret at all times.
-This is not a typical need for language servers of normal programming languages and is thus not build into the protocol by default.
+This is not a typical need for language servers of normal programming languages and is thus not built into the protocol by default.

-Isabelle thus extends the LSP with its own methods under the #box["`PIDE/`"] prefix, which have to be enabled with the #box["`vscode_pide_extensions`"] Isabelle option.
+Isabelle therefore extends the LSP with its own methods under the #box["`PIDE/`"] prefix, which have to be enabled with the #box["`vscode_pide_extensions`"] Isabelle option.
 For example, here are 3 such methods:
 1. "`PIDE/caret_update`": A bidirectional notification for telling the other party that the caret has been moved.
 Mostly sent from the client to the server.

 2. "`PIDE/dynamic_output`": A notification sent from the server to the client containing the current content of the _Output_ panel.

 3. "`PIDE/decoration`": A notification sent from the server to the client containing information on the dynamic syntax highlighting within the current theory.

-There are many more of the sort.
-As a result, unlike most language servers, one cannot simply start the Isabelle language server from within an existing language client and expect everything to work.
-There is an unusual amount of extra work that needs to be done on the client side before an IDE can utilize the Isabelle language server.
+There several more of these methods.
+As a result, unlike most language servers, the Isabelle language server cannot be started from within an existing language client with the expectation that it will function correctly.
+There is significant additional work that needs to be done on the client side before an IDE can utilize the Isabelle language server.